cewing/training.python_web/source/presentations/week04.rst

 * Apache on Ubuntu is set to do virtual hosting
 * Config for individual sites is added in ``/etc/apache2/sites-available``
-* Activating a site makes a link to the config in ``/etc/apache2/sites-enabled``
+* Enabling a site makes a link to the config in ``/etc/apache2/sites-enabled``

 .. class:: incremental

-Check your server to see what sites are available and active:
+Check your server to see what sites are available and enabled:

 .. class:: incremental small